Tools Support

 Ocean freight (FCL 20ft)$2,800 – $4,500Santos → US East Coast; varies by season and carrier

-Phytosanitary inspection$80 – $150MAPA inspection fee per lot
+Phytosanitary check$80 – $150MAPA inspection fee per lot

 Total estimated cost$4,130 – $7,700Per 20ft container (~250 bags / 15 MT)

-How to Choose a Freight Forwarder for Coffee
+How to Pick a Freight Forwarder for Coffee

-1. Verify coffee commodity experience: Ask how many coffee shipments the forwarder handles per year and which origins they serve.
-A forwarder experienced in coffee will understand GrainPro requirements, MAPA processes, and quality preservation protocols.
-Request at least three coffee exporter references.
+1. Verify coffee shipping experience: Ask how many coffee shipments they handle per year, and which origins they serve.
+A forwarder skilled in coffee will know GrainPro rules and MAPA steps.
+They'll also know how to protect quality.
+Ask for at least three coffee exporter contacts.

-2. Check Santos/Paranaguá port presence: Your forwarder should have a local office or trusted agent at the port of loading.
-Direct port presence means faster issue resolution, better carrier rates, and real-time visibility into container availability and vessel schedules.
+2. Check Santos/Paranaguá port presence: Your forwarder should have a local office at the port of loading.
+A trusted agent works too.
+Direct port presence means faster fixes and better carrier rates.
+It also gives real-time visibility into container space and vessel schedules.

-3. Confirm phytosanitary handling expertise: The forwarder should coordinate MAPA inspections, fumigation when required, and phytosanitary certificate processing.
-Delays in these documents are the top cause of missed vessel connections.
-Ask about their average processing time.
+3. Confirm phytosanitary handling expertise: They should coordinate MAPA checks, fumigation when needed, and phytosanitary paper handling.
+Delays here are the top cause of missed vessel connections.
+Ask about their average handling time.

-4. Compare FCL vs LCL rates for your volume: A good forwarder will offer both options and advise on the break-even point.
-For volumes between 8-15 metric tons, the cost difference between LCL and FCL can be marginal — get quotes for both and factor in transit time and handling risk.
+4. Compare FCL vs LCL rates for your volume: A good forwarder offers both options.
+They'll tell you the break-even point.
+For volumes between 8-15 metric tons, the cost gap between LCL and FCL can be small.
+Get quotes for both, and factor in transit time and handling risk.

-5. Verify destination customs expertise: Coffee imports are regulated differently in each market.
-The US requires FDA Prior Notice, the EU has strict MRL (Maximum Residue Limits) for pesticides, and Japan requires fumigation certificates.
-Your forwarder should know the destination requirements.
+5. Verify import customs expertise: Coffee imports are regulated differently in each market.
+The US requires FDA Prior Notice.
+The EU has strict MRL (Maximum Residue Limits) for pesticides.
+Japan requires fumigation certificates.
+Your forwarder should know the arrival-market rules.

-6. Request references from coffee exporters: Ask for contact details of at least two current coffee exporter clients.
-Speaking with existing clients reveals the forwarder's reliability, communication quality, and problem-solving ability — information you won't get from sales presentations.
+6. Ask coffee exporters for contacts: Ask for contact details of at least two current coffee exporter clients.
+Talking with existing clients shows their reliability.
+You'll also see their communication and problem-solving skill.
+You won't get that from a sales pitch.

 Brazil Coffee Export FAQ

-Green coffee beans should be shipped at 60-70°F (15-21°C) with humidity below 65%.
-Temperatures above 77°F (25°C) can accelerate aging and moisture migration.
-Most coffee is shipped in standard dry containers with GrainPro liner bags rather than reefer containers, as the liner bags provide sufficient moisture barrier for typical ocean transit times of 15-35 days.
+Green coffee beans should ship at 60-70°F (15-21°C), with humidity below 65%.
+Heat above 77°F (25°C) can speed up aging and moisture shifts.
+Most coffee ships in standard dry containers with GrainPro liner bags.
+Reefer containers aren't the norm.
+The liner bags give enough moisture protection for typical ocean transit times of 15-35 days.

 Yes.
-The International Coffee Organization (ICO) Certificate of Origin is mandatory for all coffee exports from Brazil.
-It must be obtained from CECAFÉ (Conselho dos Exportadores de Café do Brasil) before shipment.
-The certificate confirms the origin and grade of the coffee and is required by importing countries to clear customs.
+The International Coffee Organization (ICO) Certificate of Origin is required.
+This applies to all coffee exports from Brazil.
+You must get it from CECAFÉ before shipment.
+CECAFÉ stands for Conselho dos Exportadores de Café do Brasil.
+It confirms the origin and grade of the coffee.
+Importing countries require it to clear customs.

-FCL is standard for commercial coffee exports.
-A 20ft container holds approximately 250 bags (60kg each) or 15 metric tons, while a 40ft holds up to 400 bags.
-LCL is only recommended for specialty micro-lots under 10 bags or sample shipments.
-For volumes above 12 metric tons, FCL is almost always more cost-effective.
+FCL is the standard for commercial coffee exports.
+A 20ft container holds about 250 bags (60kg each), or 15 metric tons.
+A 40ft holds up to 400 bags.
+LCL only makes sense for specialty micro-lots under 10 bags, or sample shipments.
+For volumes above 12 metric tons, FCL is almost always cheaper.

-Ocean freight from Santos to Miami typically takes 12-16 days for direct sailings.
-With transshipment, transit can extend to 18-22 days.
-Air freight takes 2-3 days but costs $4-6/kg compared to $0.08-0.15/kg for ocean.
-Most commercial coffee shipments use ocean freight via FCL.
+Ocean freight from Santos to Miami usually takes 12-16 days for direct sailings.
+With transshipment, transit can stretch to 18-22 days.
+Air freight takes 2-3 days but costs $4-6/kg, compared to $0.08-0.15/kg for ocean.
+Most commercial coffee shipments go by ocean freight via FCL.

-Key documents include: MAPA phytosanitary certificate, ICO Certificate of Origin from CECAFÉ, Siscomex export declaration (DU-E), commercial invoice, packing list, bill of lading, and certificate of quality from the exporter.
-Some destinations require additional certificates such as FDA prior notice (USA) or organic certification if applicable.
+Key documents start with the MAPA phytosanitary certificate.
+Add the ICO Certificate of Origin from CECAFÉ, and the Siscomex export declaration (DU-E).
+You'll also need a commercial invoice, packing list, and bill of lading.
+Add a certificate of quality from the exporter too.
+Some markets need extra certificates too.
+Examples are FDA prior notice (USA) or organic certification, if it applies.

 Select Language